 Welcome to the Virtual Quilting Bee!
 The first four posts of this series consist of introduction to what this Quilting Bee is all about, Quilting supplies, Choosing Fabric, and Basic Quilt-making techniques.
 For the following 8 months we will have a new 8″ block every other Friday starting March 8.

-The quilt will be similar in layout to this quilt I made last year, but with different blocks, obviously.
 This quilt measures about 70″ x 70″.
-If you would like a larger finished quilt, I suggest making more of the individual blocks.
-We will discuss more about finished size options when the blocks are finished next fall.
+If you would like a larger finished quilt, I suggest making more individual blocks.

 VIRTUAL QUILTING BEE FABRIC REQUIREMENTS: